jesseingraham/lung-cancer-survey-prediction/README.md

 * The baseline model (no SMOTE) suggested that an additional feature did not contribute to model scoring: `AGE`.
 However, in the pipeline that incorporated SMOTE, `AGE` did positively improve model scoring.

 ## Conclusion & Recommendation
 The comparative analysis demonstrates that using SMOTE to address class imbalance was the superior strategy for this particular problem.
 This was due to the model that used SMOTE having greater precision as well as a higher F1-Score, proving superiority in predicting both positive and negative classes.
-The model trained with using SMOTE may have had a higher True Positive Rate (the majority class), but the model lacked performance when it came to its True Negative Rate.
-This problem would shine when predicting classes for a set of survey responses where there was a majority of negative lung cancer cases.
+The baseline model (no SMOTE) may have had a higher True Positive Rate (the majority class), but the model lacked performance when it came to its True Negative Rate.
+This problem would shine when predicting classes for a set of survey responses where there was a majority of negative lung cancer cases, as the model learned to favor the positive class.

 Recommendation: Based on the findings from the more effective pipeline, it is recommended that the 3 identified non-essential questions be removed from the patient survey: `GENDER`, `CHEST_PAIN`, and `SMOKING`.
 This action could shorten the survey, reduce survey fatigue, and potentially improve the quality of responses for the remaining, more impactful questions.